FACEPrep-ProGrad/lab-angular-services-access-log/README.md

 Once the component is created, we have to add the Service as a provider, so we can interact with the methods we created.
 When the form is submitted, we have to call the `addAccessItem()` method in the service to add a new element to the array.

-**Before save, you have to be sure that both fields contain information, so remember to use form validations.**
+**Before saving, you have to be sure that both fields contain information.
+So, remember to use form validations.**

 **Tasks**